aaaa5/shouth/content/servicePages/treatment-of-common-conditions.md

 Here we focus on helping patients with Panic Disorder feel more in control.
 We believe that the fear of panic attacks can become more disabling then the panic attack itself.
 We help our patients to achieve control over Panic Disorder with the use of expert Psychopharmacology and relaxation techniques.

 **SOCIAL PHOBIA**

 Social Phobia is a persistent and irrational fear of situations that may involve scrutiny or judgment by others in social situations.
 Patients with Social Phobia may appear to others as very shy.
 However, Social Phobia may prevent individuals from attending social events, participating in public speaking and from forming important relationships.
 People with Social Phobia are at high risk for alcohol or other drug dependence, because they may come to rely on drinks or drugs to relax in social situations.

 Although many people with Social Phobia realize that their fears about being with people are excessive or unreasonable, they are unable to overcome them on their own.
 We can help patients overcome Social Phobia by Cognitive Behavioral Therapy and expert Psychopharmacology.

-**Attention Deficit/Hyperactivity Disorder**
+**Adult Attention Deficit/Hyperactivity Disorder**

-We are dedicated to helping adult professionals and students get rapid relief of their ADD/ADHD symptoms with targeted and efficient, powerful psychopharmacologic intervention with individual counseling.

-What is adult attention deficit disorder?

-Many adults have ADD/ADHD and don’t know they have it.
-ADD/ADHD is the second most common psychiatric illness of biological origin and affects approximately 4-5% of the population worldwide (as per WHO).
-Frequently, adults with ADD/ADHD experience challenges at work or school but compensate for them with quick, outside of the box thinking and the ability to hyper-focus for a short period of time.
+Many adults have ADD/ADHD and don’t know it.
+They were not diagnosed as children and never received treatment.
+This is incredibly common, as statistics for adult ADD/ADHD are widely underreported and the condition is underdiagnosed.

+Adults with ADD/ADHD often experience challenges at work or school, but are able to compensate with quick thinking and the ability to hyper-focus for short periods of time.
+In this way, many are able to partially compensate for their condition and continue to go untreated.
+However, fallback strategies such as these are rarely sustainable in the long term.

-•	Common signs and symptoms of adult ADHD include:
+Common signs and symptoms of adult ADHD include:

 •	Procrastination